bensadeh/circumflex/README.md

 **You might also like:**
 - 🤹 **Native terminal colors** — you bring your own color scheme, `circumflex` does the rest
-- 🛠 **Customization** — change settings through environmental variables or a config file
+- 🛠 **Easy customization** — change settings with flags, environmental variables or config files
 - ❤️ **Add to favorites** — save interesting submissions for later

 #